qcc4cp/qcc/README.md

 export PYTHONPATH=$PYTHONPATH:/home/usrname/qcc/bazel-bin/src/lib
 ```

-`bazel` also attempts to use the Python interpreter `python`.
-On systems that
+`bazel` also attempts to use the Python 2 interpreter `python`.
+If it
-only have a `python3` installed, make sure a `python` is available in the PATH, eg.:
+is not available on a system, install via:

 ```
-cat /usr/local/python
-  python3 $@
-sudo chmod +x /usr/local/python
+sudo apt-get install python
 ```

 ## Run